-Also in 2016, DNC was retained by the Cowichan Tribes to facilitate its ratification vote to approve a land code.
-The scope of work includes updating the elector list, organizing the mail-out of about 3,000 voter information kits, facilitating three voting methods including electronic voting, and counting all ballots received within the stated voting timeframe.
+Concurrently, DNC was retained by the Cowichan Tribes to facilitate its ratification vote to approve a land code.
+The scope of work included updating the elector list, organizing the mail-out of about 3,000 voter information kits, facilitating three voting methods including electronic voting, and counting all ballots received within the stated voting timeframe.